$16M miscalculation means some North Carolina teachers won’t get the raise they expected - NewsBreak

 The original proposed salary schedule sent out to educators had a $16 million calculation error, and the school board is working to revisit the schedule.

-WSFCS Superintendent Tricia McManus shared a statement, saying in part that the Board of Education had approved a new supplement model before the holiday break that “listed a significant increase for our Certified Employee supplement.”Jan.
-6 education puts teachers on front lines of culture war
+WSFCS Superintendent Tricia McManus shared a statement, saying in part that the Board of Education had approved a new supplement model before the holiday break that “listed a significant increase for our Certified Employee supplement.”Concerns grow after parking lot testing site in Lafayette shuts down without notice

 “Since that approval, an error in the original calculation has been discovered.
 Because of that calculation error, the amount approved was roughly $16 million dollars above what was budgeted for local increases,” McManus explains.
 “It was a significant calculation mistake and thankfully it was captured before the schedule was ever implemented and executed.
 I join our Finance and Human Resources teams in sincerely apologizing for the mistake and I regret the formula error was not captured before the salary schedules were made public.”